How To Install and Set Up Laravel with Docker Compose (With Example)

 redis: image: redis db: image: postgres vote: build: vote ports: - 5000:80 links: - redis result: build: result ports: - 5001:80 links: - db worker: build: worker links: - redis - db

-The file docker-compose.yml has evolved a lot during the years, the one above is similar to version 1 of it.
+The file docker-compose.yml has evolved a lot over the years, the one above is similar to version 1 of it.

 Version 2 had some new features,